ExpressTaxExempt

 Part XV-A - Analysis of Income-Producing Activities

-In this part, details about your foundation’s unrelated business income and related or exempt function income generated from various sources are required.
+In this part, you need to enter your foundation’s unrelated business income and related or exempt function income generated from various sources are required.

 Part XV-A - Analysis of Income-Producing Activities